The best true wireless earbuds of 2021 | CNN Underscored

 Apple's AirPods Pro deliver a wide soundstage, deliver solid noise-canceling ability and play especially nice with iPhones, iPads and Macs, with instantaneous pairing and the ability to switch between Apple devices without missing a beat.

-Samsung's Galaxy Buds Pro offer up a ton of great software features that let Android users fine-tune the audio and customize the controls, and deliver some very solid noise cancellation in addition to a fantastic Ambient Sound mode that lets in the outside world when you need it.
+Samsung's Galaxy Buds Pro offer up a ton of great software features that let Android users fine-tune the audio and customize the controls, and deliver some very solid noise cancellation.

-For those not looking to spend a ton, the EarFun Air are the best budget earbuds we've tested.
-These buds can rival the AirPods Pro on sound quality in the right environment and have a reliable microphone for taking important work calls.
-Factor in a waterproof design and long battery life, and they're a ridiculous value.
+For those not looking to spend a ton, the EarFun Air rival the AirPods Pro on sound quality in the right environment and have a reliable microphone for taking important work calls.

 Beats' Studio Buds deliver comfort on a new level — to the point you'll forget they're in your ears — thanks to a unique wedge shape design that reduces pressure and a vent system to keep them cozy.
-Just no these don't rival our other picks in terms of sound or noise-canceling ability.

 The Jabra Elite Active 75t are our favorite earbuds for working out.
 These buds are secure, comfortable and durable enough for high-intensity training and have enough battery life to get you through a long day at the gym.

-Sony's WF-1000XM4 are some of the best earbuds we've ever tested.
-They block out noise in a way that no other earbuds can match — stretching further than our previous top pick, the Bose QuietComfort Earbuds, with a more defiant shutout of higher-end sounds.
+Sony's WF-1000XM4 buds block out noise in a way that no other earbuds can match — stretching further than our previous top pick, the Bose QuietComfort Earbuds, with a more defiant shutout of higher-end sounds.

 Best earbuds for Apple users: AirPods Pro ($197, originally $249; amazon.com)